Autodesk/maya-usd/doc/build.md

 #### 4. CMake Generator

-It is up to the user to select the Cmake Generator of choice but we encourage the use of Ninja genrator.
+It is up to the user to select the CMake Generator of choice but we encourage the use of the Ninja generator.

 To use the Ninja Generator, you need to first install the Ninja binary from https://ninja-build.org/